Romanitho/Winget-Install/README.md

 ## Custom (Mods)

-The Mod feature allows you to run an additional script when installing or uninstalling an app.
+The Mods feature allows you to run additional scripts when installing, upgrading or uninstalling an app.
-Just put the script with the App ID followed by the "-install-once", "-install" or "-uninstall" suffix to be considered.
+Just put the script with the App ID followed by the suffix to be considered (`AppID-install-once.ps1`, `AppID-install.ps1`, `AppID-upgrade.ps1`, `AppID-uninstall.ps1` or `AppID-uninstalled.ps1`) and put this in the Mods directory
-`AppID-install-once.ps1`, `AppID-install.ps1`, `AppID-upgrade.ps1` or `AppID-uninstall.ps1`
-and put this in the Mods directory (`AppID-install-once.ps1` overrides `AppID-install.ps1` overrides `AppID-upgrade.ps1`)
+`AppID-install-once.ps1` overrides `AppID-install.ps1` overrides `AppID-upgrade.ps1`
 > Example:
+> If you want to run a script during uninstall (wait for process etc.), name your script like this: `AppID-uninstall.ps1`
-> If you want to run a script just after uninstalling, name your script like this:
+> If you want to run a script after the uninstall has been confirmed, name your script like this: `AppID-uninstalled.ps1`
-> `AppID-uninstall.ps1`

 If your using WAU (Winget-AutoUpdate) `AppID-install.ps1` and `AppID-upgrade.ps1` gets copied to the WAU mods directory and runs when upgrading apps.
 They are deleted on an uninstall (if not externally managed).